 - OAC’s strategic plan and funding policies, and

 Grant amounts for new organizations are determined as follows:

 - If a new applicant has not received an OAC operating grant within the last three years, its base grant will reflect those of comparable organizations of similar scale currently funded by the same operating program, as permitted by the program budget.

 - If a new applicant has received an OAC operating grant within the last three years, its base grant will not exceed the last operating grant awarded, and may be a lower amount based on the program budget.

-See the Guide to OAC Assessment for information on the role and responsibilities of assessors, conflict of interest policies, etc.
+See the Guide to OAC Assessment for information on the role and responsibilities of assessors and program officers, conflict of interest policies, etc.

 Finding out about a grant decision

 When grant decisions are made, approximately five months after the deadline, OAC will inform you by email that the results of your application are available in Nova.
 Applicants must log in to their profile in Nova to view and acknowledge the grant notification letter.
 Please do not call or email OAC for this information.
 It is your responsibility to share operating grant results with your board of directors or governing body.

 - Status of the grant: Awarded, Denied or Withdrawn